Papal coronation

-A papal coronation is the formal ceremony of the placing of the papal tiara on a newly elected pope.
+A papal coronation was the formal ceremony of the placing of the papal tiara on a newly elected pope.
 The first recorded papal coronation was of Pope Nicholas I in 858.
 The most recent was the 1963 coronation of Paul VI, who soon afterwards abandoned the practice of wearing the tiara.
-To date, none of his successors have used the tiara, and their papal inauguration celebrations have included no coronation ceremony, although the current or any future pope may elect to restore the use of the tiara at any point during his pontificate.
+To date, none of his successors have used the tiara, and their papal inauguration celebrations have included no coronation ceremony, although any future pope may elect to restore the use of the tiara at any point during his pontificate.

-The papal inauguration celebration, with or without a coronation, has only symbolic significance, as a pope assumes office immediately on giving his consent to a valid election.
+The papal inauguration celebration, with or without a coronation, has only symbolic significance, as a pope assumes office immediately upon accepting his election during the conclave.

-In Spanish, the term La Coronación Pontificia (English: "pontifical coronation") is sometimes used for the canonical coronation of religious images through a formal, expressed decree by a reigning pope.
+In Spanish, the term La Coronación Pontificia (English: "Pontifical Coronation") is sometimes used for the canonical coronation of religious images through a formal, expressed Pontifical decree by a reigning pope.

 Ritual

+On the day of election

 When a conclave elects a new pope, he assumes all of the rights and authority of the papacy immediately upon his acceptance of election; however, popes traditionally numbered their regnal years from the date of their coronation.
 If a newly elected pope is not a bishop, he is consecrated at once.
 In accordance with tradition, the right of consecration belongs to the dean of the College of Cardinals, in his absence to the subdean, and in the absence of both of these to the senior cardinal bishop.
 If the new pope is already a bishop, as is normally the case, his election is announced immediately to the people gathered in Saint Peter's Square and he gives them his blessing.

-The episcopal enthronement of the pope takes place in his cathedral, the Archbasilica of St. John Lateran.
-This ceremony was once combined with the coronation.
-During the Avignon papacy, the pope, being in France, could not be enthroned in his cathedral in Rome.
-The coronations continued, while enthronements had to await a return to Rome.
-When Gregory XI did return to Rome, the Lateran Palace was badly in need of repair, so the popes made the Vatican their residence and transferred coronations to Saint Peter's Basilica.
-The Lateran Basilica remains the cathedral of Rome, and the enthronement occurs there.
-During the "prisoner in the Vatican" period, the enthronement did not take place.
+In the 11th and 12th centuries, the immantatio, or bestowal of the mantum (a papal vestment consisting of a very long red cope fastened with an elaborate morse) on the newly elected pope was regarded as especially symbolic of investiture with papal authority, and was conferred with the words: "I invest thee with the Roman papacy, that thou rule over the city and the world."
+This "mantling" with a red cope was first mentioned as an existing custom in 1061, in a letter from Peter Damian to Antipope Cadalus.
+The garment was associated with the Roman Imperial insignia and the Donation of Constantine.
+The Archdeacon or Prior of Deacons performed the ceremony immediately after the election, as noted in the 1073 accession of Pope Gregory VII and ordines from 1189 and 1192.

+Historically, the Cardinal Camerlengo placed the Ring of the Fisherman on the finger of the new Pope immediately after his election, while requesting for the name that the new pope wished to take.
+After replying, the pope then removed the ring and handed it to the Master of Ceremonies to be engraved with his name.
+The ring, first mentioned as a long-standing custom in 1265, is therefore the Papal Ring of Investiture.